 Metrics

-Note that the Mozilla Data Collection policies apply to Firefox Accounts.
+Note that the Mozilla Data Collection policies apply to Mozilla accounts.

 Our code is deployed to a staging environment before it goes to production so the metrics detailed below are available for both environments.
 The details below will focus mostly on production.

-Keep in mind that Firefox accounts allows users to opt-out of data collection via a toggle on the account settings page.
+Keep in mind that Mozilla accounts allows users to opt-out of data collection via a toggle on the account settings page.

 We also have a metrics section which expands on the history of our system and how these are implemented.